Alpha-fetoprotein (AFP) tests in pregnancy

 AFP test results can sometimes be wrong.
 These are called false negatives or false positives.
 Be sure to ask your doctor or obstetrician any questions you have about your results.

-If your test results are positive, you may be offered more tests.
+If your test results are abnormal, you will be offered more tests.
 These additional tests can confirm whether there really is a problem or whether everything is normal.
 The tests include the following.

-- Ultrasound: this uses sound waves to create an image of the fetus.
+- Ultrasound scan: this uses sound waves to create an image of the fetus.

 - Recalculated AFP: a second AFP test, used if ultrasound shows that your due date is different than first thought or that you have twins.